skx/templer/README.md

       }

-If the named formatter is not present, or does not report itself as "enabled" then the markup will be returned without the HTML expansion.
+If the named formatter is not present, or does not report itself as "enabled" then the markup will be returned without any expansion.
 To be explicit any formatter plugin must implement only the following two methods:

 * `available`
    * To determine whether this plugin is available.  (i.e. It might only be enabled if the modules it relies upon are present.)
 * `format`
    * Given some input text return the rendered content.
-This method receives all the per-page and global variables too.
+   * This method receives all the per-page and global variables.